Understanding your offer timeline

 Early offers

-If conditions aren’t met or you’ve changed your first preference, your early offer will be void.
+If these conditions aren’t met, or you’ve changed your first preference, your early offer will no longer be valid.

-You can still be reassessed in the second round if you meet entry requirements or change your preferences in time.
+You may still be reassessed in the second round if you meet the entry requirements or change your preferences in time.

 Main round offers